Netflix, Disney+, Max Price Increases 2026: All 8 Services

-All 8 major streaming services cost $133/month combined for ad-free plans — rivaling old cable bills.
-Track every 2026 price change here.
+All 8 major streaming services cost $133/month combined for ad-free plans, rivaling old cable bills.
+Every 2026 price change tracked here.

-All eight major US streaming services have raised prices at least once since 2024, and the combined cost of ad-free subscriptions now totals $133 per month.
-That is $1,596 per year — more than many Americans paid for cable at its peak.
+All eight major US streaming services have raised prices at least once since 2024, and the combined cost of ad-free subscriptions now totals $133 per month (Variety Streaming Price Tracker, 2026).
+That's $1,596 per year, more than many Americans paid for cable at its peak.
 This page tracks every confirmed 2026 price change as they happen.

 Current 2026 pricing: every major service